 California Penal Code 422 PC "Criminal Threats" is a "wobbler" meaning this charge can be filed as a misdemeanor or a felony depending on the circumstances of the case and your criminal history.
 As a felony charge, criminal threats is classified as a serious felony and includes serious penalties.

-What Must Be Proven in a Misdemeanor Criminal Threats Case?
+What Must Be Proven in a Felony Criminal Threats Case?

 PC 422 "Criminal Threats" requires the following to be proven:

 - The defendant willfully threatened to commit a crime resulting in death or great bodily injury to the alleged victim.

 - The defendant made the threat with the specific intent that the statement, made verbally, in writing, or by means of an electronic communication device, be taken as a threat.

 - The threatening statement on its face, and under the circumstances in which it was made, was so unequivocal, unconditional, immediate, and specific as to convey to the alleged victim a gravity of purpose and an immediate prospect of execution.

 - The threatening statement caused the victim to reasonably be in sustained fear for his or her own safety or for his or her immediate family's safety.